CedricChnfr/portfolio/_posts/Courses/2024-10-03-5G-Technologies.markdown

 Also, I only attended my peers' presentations and took notes, which allowed me to stay informed about the technologies without becoming a complete expert on the subject wich is a bit frustrating.

+It was formative to listen to a series of presentations even if it was just information.
+I think that adding some practical aspects could have been interesting if it is really possible.

 ### My Opinion
 This course allowed me to delve into everyday technologies that I had not previously considered studying, revealing their complexity and functionality.
-It also enabled me to envision the future; after studying 6G, I have a rough idea of what the next generation of networks might look like.
+It also enabled me to envision the future, after studying 6G, I have a rough idea of what the next generation of networks might look like.

 The presentations were a great way to learn a lot in a short amount of time.
 By preparing and listening to them, we covered many topics in depth, which really helped us understand 5G and 6G technologies better.